CXwudi/vocadb-video-downloader-new/vvd-taskproducer/README.md

 # Task Producer

-This module read a VocaDB favourite list, and for each song in the list, it will create a `-task` JSON file storing some metadata needed for the next two modules (`vvd-downloader` and `vvd-extractor`), and a `-info` JSON file storing all useful information about the song.
+This module read a VocaDB favourite list, and for each song in the list, it will create a `-task` JSON file storing some metadata needed for the next two modules (`vvd-downloader` and `vvd-extractor`), and a `-songInfo` JSON file storing all useful information about the song.

 All JSON files are stored in the output directory specified in the configuration.